Valodim/git-fixup/readme.md

+## NOTE

+This repository is just a historical note. [git-absorb](https://github.com/tummychow/git-absorb) is the same idea as git-fixup, but finished and maintained.

+## OLD README

 `git fixup` is one of the few tools that made it from "hey wouldn't this be neat" into my actual daily git workflow.

 Invocation